Skip to content

 Federally guaranteed loans awarded without regard to financial need with interest accruing immediately upon disbursement and regular payments beginning after graduation.

-Need-based aid in the form of part-time employment at the college or a non-profit or government agency that helps pay the cost of attendance.
+Need-based aid in the form of part-time employment at the college, a non-profit, or a government agency that helps pay the cost of attendance.

 International students can apply for scholarships from both the University of Utah and outside organizations.
 Use the link below to find scholarship opportunities.